U.S. flag

 Deterrence and Patient Education

-Lipedema should be recognized prior to weight loss programs so knowledge of the disease and expectations can be discussed.
-Manual therapies, medicines, supplements, other conservative treatments, and bariatric surgery can be tried; if it fails, liposuction should be considered.
-A careful diagnosis should be performed to prevent unnecessary frustration and cost of therapy, and only then should therapy goals be formulated.[16]
+Lipedema should be recognized before weight-loss programs, so knowledge of the disease and expectations can be discussed.
+Manual therapies, medicines, supplements, other conservative treatments, and bariatric surgery can be tried; if they fail, liposuction should be considered.
+A careful diagnosis should be performed to prevent unnecessary frustration and therapy costs, and only then should therapy goals be formulated.[16]
+Associated comorbidities, genetic, and environmental factors should be considered; each patient with lipedema should be considered on a different spectrum, and treatment should be personalized.[5]

 Enhancing Healthcare Team Outcomes